Depressive Disorders in Children and Adolescents

 In some children with a depressive disorder, the predominant mood is irritability rather than sadness (an important difference between childhood and adult forms).
 The irritability associated with childhood depression may manifest as overactivity and aggressive, antisocial behavior.

 In children with intellectual disability, depressive or other mood disorders may manifest as somatic symptoms and behavioral disturbances.

 Disruptive mood dysregulation disorder involves persistent irritability and frequent episodes of behavior that is very out of control, with onset at age 6 to 10 yr.
-Many children also have other disorders, particularly oppositional defiant disorder (see Oppositional Defiant Disorder), attention-deficit/hyperactivity disorder (ADHD), or an anxiety disorder.
-The diagnosis is not applied after age 18.
+Many children also have other disorders, particularly oppositional defiant disorder, attention-deficit/hyperactivity disorder (ADHD), or an anxiety disorder.
+The diagnosis is not made before age 6 yr or after age 18 yr.
 As adults, patients may develop unipolar (rather than bipolar) depression or an anxiety disorder.

 Manifestations include the presence of the following for ≥ 12 mo (with no period of ≥ 3 mo without all of them):